ermioniFoti/Software-Development-Tools-and-Systems-Programming-2/README.md

 # Linux Commands, Bash Scripting & Process Programming

 A specialized systems programming project focused on Linux environment mastery, shell automation, and concurrent process management.
-This project was developed as **Assignment 2** for the **Software Development Tools & Systems Programming (PLH 211)** course at the **Technical University of Crete** (Winter Semester 2024-2025).
+This project was developed as **Assignment 2** for the **Software Development Tools & Systems Programming (PLH 211)** course at the **Technical University of Crete** (Winter 2024).

 ## 📌 Project Overview
 The objective of this project is to gain practical experience with the Linux command-line interface, automate complex workflows using Bash scripting, and implement multi-process applications in Python using system calls and inter-process communication.